 Provost's eFellows Program

-Missouri S&T Provost's eFellows Program is established to improve the learning environment while preserving and maximizing the physical learning facilities available for instruction.
-Collaboratively with academic departments and the Educational Technology department (EdTech), support is provided for the development of courses using best practices for eLearning.
+The Provost’s eFellows grant program, which began in 2010, was established to improve the learning environment while preserving and maximizing the physical learning facilities available for instruction.
+CAFE instructional designers provide support to develop the courses using best practices for eLearning.

-Faculty members are invited to submit proposals to request funding for eLearning, blended, or online course developement projects, especially projects that are innovative and collaborative and that leverage resources.
+Full-time faculty members are invited to submit proposals to request funding for eLearning, blended, or online course development projects, especially projects that are innovative and collaborative and that leverage resources.
 Projects should be consistent with departmental and campus priorities.
 Preference will be given to those that are part of a larger plan to redesign a sequence of courses, degree, or certificate program.

 Interested instructors are invited to submit a Letter of Intent (see Important Dates sidebar).
 A consultation with an instructional designer will be scheduled upon receipt of the Letter of Intent.
-Letters of Intent must include the following: name of the course, cc to department chair, and names of any co-PIs, if applicable.
+Letters of Intent must include the following: name of the course, cc to the department chair, and names of any co-PIs, if applicable.
 A Letter of Intent only needs to be a short paragraph.
-A more detailed proposal will be required when the Letter of Intent has been accepted and processed by the EdTech Instructional Design team.
+A more detailed proposal will be required when the Letter of Intent has been accepted and processed by the CAFE staff.

 Letters of Intent may be submitted to:

-Project proposals are due in early June (see Important Dates sidebar).
-Projects are to be completed and piloted in at at least one course section by the following Fall semester, and expanded to additional course sections in the following semesters.
+Project proposals are typically due in early June (see Important Dates sidebar).
+Projects are to be completed and piloted in at least one-course section by the following fall semester and expanded to additional course sections in the following semesters.

-The Provost eFellows Program is not the same as the CERTI Faculty Mini-Grant for Educational Research.
-The funding comes from different sources.
-Anyone interested in applying for a CERTI Educational Research mini grant should read the information here.
+The Provost eFellows Program is not the same as the Faculty Mini-Grant for Educational Research.
+Anyone interested in applying for an Educational Research mini-grant should read the information here.

 eFellows Program Benefits